Pittsburgh-NEH-Institute/pr-app/pr-app-tutorials/facets-and-fields.md

 ----

-### Querying on hierarchical facets
+### 2.9.
+Querying on hierarchical facets

 We specified the publication date as a hierarchical facet, which requires special handing if we want to query on multiple values.
-For example, if we change the value of the `"publication-date"` in the example above to `("1830", "1840")` eXist-db will raise an error.
-The reason is that although multiple values for regular (non-hierarchical) facets can be specified as a sequence (as we do with the two publishers in the example above), multiple values of a hierarchical faced must be specified as an XPath array.
-If we write `["1830", "1840"]` (instead of `("1830", "1840")`), the query will succeed.
+For example, if we change the value of the `publication-date` in the example above to `("1830", "1840")` eXist-db will raise an error, even though specifying a sequence of two strings as publishers was valid.
+The reason is that although multiple values for regular (non-hierarchical) facets can be specified as a sequence, multiple values of a hierarchical faced must instead be specified as an array.
+If we write `["1830", "1840"]` instead of `("1830", "1840")` (the square brackets construct an array; the parentheses construct a sequence), the query will succeed.

-The reason for this special treatment is that querying on hierarchical facets requires specifying all levels of the hierarchy as a sequence.
-For example, to select the five articles published in January 1838 we need to use a facet value of `("1830", "1838-01)`, which eXist-db will understand correctly as a single hierarchical value (the January 1838 subset of the set published in the 1830s decade).
+The reason for this special treatment is that querying on hierarchical facets requires specifying *all* levels of the hierarchy as a *sequence*.
+For example, to select the five articles published in January 1838 we cannot specify just `"1838-01"`; we need instead to specify a facet value of `("1830", "1838-01")`, which eXist-db will understand correctly as a single hierarchical value (the January 1838 subset of the set published in the 1830s decade).
 Because sequences when specifying hierarchical facets are used to combine hierarchical levels, different non-hierarchical values must be combined as an array.
-To retrieve the six articles published in either January 1838 (five articles) or November 1852 (one article) we write:
+For example, to retrieve the six articles published in either January 1838 (five articles) or November 1852 (one article) we write:

 ```xquery
 xquery version "3.1";